vmyrgiotis/MDF_DALEC_GRASS/README.md

 ## Description

-This is a python package that implements a grassland-specific ecosystem biogeochemistry model [DALEC-Grass](https://www.sciencedirect.com/science/article/abs/pii/S0308521X2030768X) by [assimilating](https://www.sciencedirect.com/science/article/pii/S0168192321001490) earth observation (EO) data on vegetation volume (@10-20m resolution).
-The package can be used to (1) source and process all the necessary model input data (climate and satellite-based leaf area index) and (2) implement the model's code.
+This is a python package that implements a grassland-specific ecosystem biogeochemistry model [DALEC-Grass](https://www.sciencedirect.com/science/article/abs/pii/S0308521X2030768X) by [assimilating](https://www.sciencedirect.com/science/article/pii/S0168192321001490) satellite-based earth observation (EO) data on vegetation volume.
+Only two pieces of information are requested from the user : (1) the limits of a grassland field and (2) the time-period to be examined.
+The package's functions handle the sourcing and processing of all the necessary data and the implementation of the model's code.

 The package allows the user to perform the following actions :